mel182/droidDevTips/README.md

 # DroidDevTips
-This is the droid dev tips repository containing the code examples
+This repository contains a Android code snippets example directly from the Droid Dev Tips example.